ohthehugemanatee/manager-readme/README.md

 Meetings and Work
 ---

-My working hours are typically 9 - 5, Central European Time.
+* My working hours are typically 9 - 5, Central European Time.
 If I am physically in another timezone, these hours will adjust.
 These periods are noted on my calendar.

-Rescheduling a meeting at the last minute is OK; standing your team up is not.
+* Rescheduling a meeting at the last minute is OK; leaving your team hanging is not.

-My schedule is often crazy, split across timezones and travel legs.
+* My schedule is often crazy, split across timezones and travel legs.
 Our recurring meetings are reminders to *have* the meeting - they will often be rescheduled.

-Punctuality is not required - anytime in the first 5 minutes of a meeting is "on time" in my book.
+* Punctuality is not required - anytime in the first 5 minutes of a meeting is "on time" in my book.
 Please understand that I mean no disrespect when I show up 3 minutes late, myself.

-I expect my reports to have predictable work hours.
+* I expect my reports to have predictable work hours.
 I don't mind or care when they are, exactly, but they should follow a pattern which you communicate with me.
 Let me know about exceptions, and note them in your calendar.

-I normally schedule meetings as 50 minute time slots, rather than an hour.
+* I normally schedule meetings as 50 minute time slots, rather than an hour.
 My brain needs cool-off and prep time between tasks!

-"At work" for all my reports means "logged into chat."
+* "At work" for all my reports means "logged into chat."
 Use whichever chat system is the norm on our team (IRC, Slack, or Teams).
 You do not have to be *available* - you may have meetings, or coding time, and the chat application may be in Do Not Disturb mode.
 But you should be virtually present.

-**Never drop a meeting on my calendar without separately communicating with me about it.** This is partially respect, but also simply giving me the option to tell you personally if that is a good time.
+* **Never drop a meeting on my calendar without separately communicating with me about it.** This is partially respect, but also simply giving me the option to tell you personally if that is a good time.
 My "accepted" status on the meeting is almost meaningless.

-My calendar is often packed, but **the pack is my highest priority**.
+* My calendar is often packed, but **the pack is my highest priority**.
 If you need my help, please ping me through any channel and I will make the time.

-Writing code - writing anything, really - requires large blocks of time.
+* Writing code - writing anything, really - requires large blocks of time.
 Please proactively block off days in your schedule, so I don't interrupt your real work with my meetings.

 Communication
 ---

-**I prefer open and frank communication at all times.** We can talk about anything at all, but when problems arise I need you to let me know as clearly and quickly as possible.
+* **I prefer open and frank communication at all times.** We can talk about anything at all, but when problems arise I need you to let me know as clearly and quickly as possible.

-**I am often a big, bombastic personality.** If you ever feel uncomfortable with me, or my behavior, please let me know.
+* **I am often a big, bombastic personality.** If you ever feel uncomfortable with me, or my behavior, please let me know.
 I am happy to tone it down for you.

-**I often ask "why."** This isn't a challenge to your decision, it's an honest question!
+* **I often ask "why."** This isn't a challenge to your decision, it's an honest question!
 I want to understand the thought process behind your code.

-**Different communication tools are suited for different kinds of communication.** Chat (IRC, Slack, Teams) is the default, but we can switch modes when appropriate.
+* **Different communication tools are suited for different kinds of communication.** Chat (IRC, Slack, Teams) is the default, but we can switch modes when appropriate.
 * Email and digital text are great for lists (like this one!), records, and precise factual communication.
 They are terrible for emotion, context, and human subjects.
 * Sensitive and important subjects require non-verbal cues.
 That means in-person, video-conference, or audio (in order of preference).

-**I'm big on work/life balance**.
+* **I'm big on work/life balance**.
 I do not expect you to respond outside of your usual working hours, and I typically don't, either.

-**Never ping me on Skype for Business.** It's an incompatible, unreliable application.
+* **Don't bother pinging me on Skype for Business.** It's an incompatible, unreliable application.
 I don't leave it running, don't check the messages, and don't respond there.
+Use Teams, email, Signal, SMS, phone, or carrier pigeon.

-**I try to make clear, separate contexts for social and work time.** In social time, please do not bring up work matters with me.
+* **I try to make clear, separate contexts for social and work time.** In social time, please do not bring up work matters with me.
 When we are having a beer together is *the worst time* to ask about that promotion, or tell me about the project that went wrong.
 This is a difficult rule to keep, so if we end up on a work topic while we are socializing, please help me call it out and move the conversation to a more appropriate time.

 One on Ones and Feedback
 ---